NurbekAbilev/allMyProjects/README.md

-Here goes all my garbage code.
+Here goes all my projects